Patent Review Processing System (PRPS)

 After you upload a document in the proper format (i.e., PDF or MPEG for exhibits and PDF for all other documents) and click “Submit,” you will receive an acknowledgement on the screen in PRPS and a filing receipt via email if the document is filed properly.
 If you did not receive an acknowledgement on the screen or a filing receipt via email, the document most likely has not been uploaded properly and you should contact the Board at (571) 272-7822.
 You may also check whether the document is listed in the file contents of the proceeding.

-If the wrong document is submitted, you should file the correct document and a motion to expunge the wrong document as soon as possible.
+If the wrong document was uploaded and the “Submit” button was clicked, you should file the correct document and a motion to expunge the wrong document as soon as possible.
 Any motion to expunge filed on the same day as the wrong document will generally be granted.

 A10.
 Can more than one person work on a case at the same time?